-GalleriesDouglas Kennedy in Mount Kisco Court The Kennedy family though the years Hudson Valley's notorious crimes
+GalleriesDouglas Kennedy in Mount Kisco Court The Kennedy family through the years Hudson Valley's notorious crimes

 On Sunday, the day before Douglas Kennedy was scheduled to go to court to face charges that he attacked two nurses at Northern Westchester Hospital in Mount Kisco, his lawyer was busy preparing an opening statement.

 "We certainly will be having an opening statement, and evidence will be heard," attorney Robert Gottleib told Newsday, speaking from his Manhattan office Sunday.
 "We're working on it as we speak."

 Kennedy, 45, is scheduled to appear in Mount Kisco Town Court on Monday morning.
 The son of the late Robert F. Kennedy Sr. and a Fox News reporter living in Chappaqua, Kennedy has pleaded not guilty to misdemeanor charges of child endangerment and physical harassment stemming from a January incident at the hospital.